darreltrinh/waveyspace/README.md

 # Waveyspace

-Myspace clone based on NextJS Fireship course.
+Myspace clone because I felt like it.

 ## Slated enhancements